Uber is developing an on-demand staffing business

 Uber is reportedly developing a short-term staffing business to offer 1099 independent contractors for events and corporate functions, the Financial Times first reported.
 Dubbed Uber Works, the service would provide waiters, security guards and other temporary staffers to business partners, a source close to Uber told TechCrunch.

 Uber has been working on the project for several months in Chicago, after first trialing the project in Los Angeles.
-Uber already has a vast network of drivers — all of who have become familiarized with the process of filing taxes as an independent contractor — who may be looking for additional work.
+Uber already has a vast network of drivers — all of whom have become familiarized with the process of filing taxes as an independent contractor — who may be looking for additional work.
 However, Uber’s current pilot program does not include active Uber drivers.

 Uber Works falls under the purview of Rachel Holt, who stepped into the role of head of new modalities in June.
 Holt, who has been with Uber since 2011, is tasked with ramping up and onboarding new mobility services like bikes, scooters, car rentals and public transit integration.